vijaybiradar/kube-prometheus-Stack-with-Thanos-Sidecar/README.md

-Installing Prometheus in Europe and United States Create Namespaces:
+Installing Prometheus in Europe and United States using kube-prometheus-stack Create Namespaces:

 ```